Built in 1969, by Peterson Builders of Sturgeon Bay, Wisconsin (hull #YTB 803) as the YTB-803 (Nanticoke) for the United States Navy.

 Her capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil and 1,290 gallons of potable water.

-Her deck equipment was upgraded with the addition of Jon Rie InterTech Series 200 winch on the bow, outfitted with 450(ft) of 7(in) Neutron Rope.
+Her deck equipment was modified with the addition of Jon Rie InterTech 200 winch mounted on the bow.
+Outfitted with 450(ft) of 7(in) Neutron Rope.
 Her original underwater submarine fendering was kept, and refurbished.